Rei-SwitchBot/faq/en-us/Lock&Lock Pro.md

 2. Make sure SwitchBot Lock Pro and SwitchBot Hub have been added to your App.

-3. Enable the cloud service of SwitchBot Lock Pro.
+3. Enable the Third-party Service of SwitchBot Lock Pro.

 Launch SwitchBot App and login.
 Tap your Lock Pro.
 Tap the gear icon in the upper right corner.
-Tap "cloud service" on the setting screen. connect Lock Pro to the hub that has been added to your account.
+Tap "Third-party Service" on the setting screen. connect Lock Pro to the hub that has been added to your account.
-Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Cloud Service (the Cloud Service option has been removed).
+Starting with SwitchBot App version 9.0, there is no longer a need to manually enable the Third-party Service (the Third-party Service option has been removed).
 Simply place the Hub near the installed Lock Pro, within Bluetooth range, and it will automatically connect to the Hub.

 4. Link SwitchBot App with Amazon Alexa App.

 Launch the SwitchBot App and log in.
 Tap the relevant SwitchBot Lock.
 Tap the gear icon in the top right corner.
-In the Settings screen, tap on "Cloud Services".
+In the Settings screen, tap on "Third-party Services".
 Tap Amazon Alexa.
 Tap "Connect".
 Enter your Amazon Alexa App login ID and password.